Download the all-new Republic app:

 Advertisement

-shooting is second at a U.S. naval base this week.
+The shooting is the second at a U.S. naval base this week.
 A sailor whose submarine was docked at Pearl Harbor, Hawaii, opened fire on three civilian employees Wednesday, killing two before taking his own life.

 21:15 IST, December 7th 2019